DanMarshall909/please/memory-bank/current/commandline-arguments-implementation.md

 4. Environment variable integration

 ## Status: ✅ COMPLETE
 The CommandLineArguments class is fully implemented, tested, and integrated into the application.
 Users can now use natural language input without quotes.
+Cross-platform line ending consistency is enforced for all editors and operating systems.